lowycve/EC500C1/README.md

 2. The Twitter user may upload both png and jpg picture, we need to first create the video seperately and then combine the 2 videos together.

 3. The api ask the user if they want to delete the photos or the videos after detection.

+4. The api.py allows the user to input multiple Twitter username using a .txt file, however, the .txt file should contain a username which is 'quit' to stop the program.